-Project: C.A.R.E - Cancer Awareness Recovery Awareness for the Deaf and Hard of Hearing
+Project: C.A.R.E - Cancer Awareness, Recovery, and Education for the Deaf and Hard of Hearing

-Our CARE program funded by Susan G. Komen is back!
-Stephanie Flerchinger and Becky Edens-Paul are here again for a second-year.
-The goal of this grant is to educate many Deaf and Hard of Hearing individuals the importance of Early Detection!
+Our C.A.R.E. program funded by Susan G. Komen for the Cure is back for the third year!
+Stephanie Flerchinger and Becky Edens-Paul are here again for their second year as Breast Cancer Educators.
+The goal of this grant is to educate many Deaf and Hard of Hearing individuals on the importance of Early Detection.
 Early Detection is the best weapon to catch Breast Cancer at an early stage.
 Breast Cancer can happen to anyone regardless of their gender, age, and socioeconomic status.
 Yes, it means men can get it too!
-This year DHHSC will have a variety of workshops that includes a movie night, mammogram tour, Race for the Cure, Mother/Daughter Tea party, and many more.
-Last year the 2009 "Race for the Cure" held their first Deaf Team here at Fresno Central Valley.
-Once again, we will have a second-year Deaf Relay team.
-If you are interested, please contact the Fresno Headquarters at DHHSC to be a part of the team.
-It will be on Saturday, October 23rd.
-For more details please contact the front desk at (559) 225-3323 or email Stephanief (at) dhhsc.org or Beckyep (at) dhhsc.org to be on the team.
+This year DHHSC will have a variety of workshops and events that include a movie night, mammogram tour, Race for the Cure, Mother/Daughter Tea party, and many more.
+Last year, for the 2009 "Race for the Cure," DHHSC hosted the first official Deaf Team in the Central Valley.
+Once again, we will have a Deaf Relay team, and if you are interested in joining, please contact the Fresno Headquarters at (559) 225-3323 or email Stephanie at stephanief (at)dhhsc.org or Becky at beckyep (at) dhhsc.org.
+The Race for the Cure will be held on Saturday, October 23rd, and we would love to have you join us!

 Project: Deaf and Hard of Hearing Access to Safety and Health (D.A.S.H.)